binkley/homebrewery-files/witch.md

 - **Commanding Aura.** Creatures affected by the aura have disadvantage on Wisdom saving throws against being charmed or frightened.

 You can activate one of these auras a number of times per long rest as shown in the _Aura Uses_ table.
-You regain all expended uses when you finish a long rest.
+You regain all expended uses when you finish a Long Rest.

 | Witch Level | Aura Uses |
 |:--:|:--:|